hashgraph/hedera-sdk-java/README.md

 ## Version history

-### 0.2.3 - Switch to Hedera Hashgraph Protobuf repo
+### 0.2.3 - Changes to pom structure

-Changes to pom structure
+Changes to pom structure including removal of parent project and inclusion of dependency version numbers.

+### 0.2.3 - Changes to protobuf repo version

+Changed dependency on protobuf repo from 0.2.0 to 0.2.1

 ### 0.2.2 - Switch to Hedera Hashgraph Protobuf repo